maddybartlett/Thesis_Notebooks/Chapter4_DelayNetwork/README.md

   - This new file is the equivalent of "multidata.csv" as used in these scripts
   - Use the "Create_Data" notebook in the "Experiment" folder (changing the location of multidata.csv to the location of your file on your machine) and run the script to create three new numpy files "higheng.npy", "mideng.npy" and "loweng.npy"
   - These new files are your high, intermediate and low engagement data sets respectively

+# Conceptor-based Network. <br>
+The Conceptor-based Network was the work of Dr. D. Hernandez-Garcia and is available in their repository at .